Y4nush/y4nush.com/_tabs/whoami.md

 order: 5
 ---

-Hello, I'm Yan Sandman, an Incident Responder & Security Consultant at [Tetrisponse](https://tetrisponse.io){:target="_blank"}.
-After working hours, you can find me delving into Offensive Security, exploring both attack and defense strategies in AWS, and engaging in Capture The Flag (CTF) challenges.
-When I'm away from my keyboard, I'm likely at my local Muay Thai gym, training hard.
+Hello, I'm Yan Sandman, a Security Engineer at Go Global Travel, a Yanolja Cloud company.<br> Previously, I spent two years as an Incident Responder & Security Consultant at Tetrisponse.
+After work, I immerse myself in Offensive Security, exploring attack and defense strategies in AWS, and participating in Capture The Flag (CTF) challenges.
+When I'm not behind a keyboard, you'll probably find me at my local Muay Thai gym.

 ## About This Blog